GEO-Protocol/specs-protocol/transactions/transactions.md

         * `node.publicKey`;
         * `node.signature`;

-1. **Must** turn all reserves into balances on all trust lines / channels that has reservations related to the transaction.
+1. **Must** turn all reserves into balances on all trust lines / channels, that has reservations related to the transaction.
 1. **Must** drop all reserves, related to the transaction.
-1. **Must** drop related serialized transaction from stabel storage to prevent it restoring on node restart.
+1. **Must** drop related serialized transaction from stable storage to prevent it restoring on node restart.

 **WARN:** all operations provided in this section **must** be performed in atomic manner, otherwise — there is a non-zero probability that operation would be committed, but the serialized transaction would not be dropped, that would lead to errorneus transaction recover attempt and balances corruption as a result.